 The average length of onboarding is typically 90 days, but why stop there?
 The best, most successful onboarding programs are accompanied by thoughtful engagement programs with similar goals.
 While your formal onboarding might end at 90 days, keeping an onboarding mindset for the entire duration of an employee’s tenure at your company is your best defense against turnover.

-During onboarding, you worry about preparing your employees for their role, ensuring they feel comfortable in your culture and making them feel appreciated.
+During onboarding, you worry about preparing your employees for their role, ensuring a strong culture fit and making them feel appreciated.
 Shouldn’t that be your goal for your employees who have been with you for years or even decades?
 If your turnover spikes shortly after formal onboarding ends, take a look at where your engagement program might need some work.